 Complaints Process and Data Analytics

-This initiative focuses on evolving the managed care member complaints process to streamline intake and tracking, more effectively leverage complaints data to identify risks and ultimately improve quality of services.
+This initiative focuses on evolving the managed care member and provider complaints process to streamline intake and tracking, more effectively leverage complaints data to identify risks and improve quality of services.

 Network Adequacy and Access to Care

 This initiative’s goal is to build a comprehensive strategy to ensure members have access to providers at the right time and place.
-We will accomplish this by:
+This includes:

-- Reducing administrative burdens related to network adequacy reporting and monitoring, including cross-agency coordination with the Texas Department of Insurance.
+- Reducing administrative burdens related to network adequacy reporting and monitoring.

-- Develop a cost effectiveness methodology to evaluate telemedicine and telehealth services (Q4 FY2020).
+- Contracted with Texas A&M University to develop a cost-effectiveness methodology to evaluate telemedicine and telehealth services.

-- Work with stakeholders to develop new network adequacy measures for personal attendant services and treatment of substance use disorder (Q2 FY2020).
+- Worked with stakeholders to develop new network adequacy measures for personal attendant services and treatment of substance use disorder.

 Outcome-Focused Performance Management

-We are bolstering our oversight tools related to comprehensive MCO on-site reviews and reporting efficiency through:
+This initiative focuses on bolstering oversight tools related to comprehensive MCO on-site reviews and reporting efficiencies.
+This includes: